Teens arrested in connection to assault of U.S. Marines that was caught on camera

 The Marines have said that they were walking on the pier when they came across the teens and told them to stop setting off fireworks, CBS Los Angeles reported.

 "I didn't know what was going on.
 I was just trying to go back to the car and then I had turned around...to help them out.
-And then we're just all in this circle being stomped on, beat up," one of the Marines, Hunter Antonino, said.
+And then we're just all in this circle being stomped on, beat up," said Hunter Antonino, one of the Marines.

 The investigation into the case is ongoing.